openwisp/ansible-openwisp2/README.md

 Install this role
 -----------------

-For the sake of simplicity, the easiest thing is to install this role via `ansible-galaxy` (which was installed when installing ansible), therefore run:
+For the sake of simplicity, the easiest thing is to install this role **on your local machine** via `ansible-galaxy` (which was installed when installing ansible), therefore run:

     sudo ansible-galaxy install nemesisdesign.openwisp2